contagon/handbook/handbook/38-church-policies-and-guidelines.md

 In other areas, leaders may contact Family Services staff or the welfare and self-reliance manager in the area office for consultation.

-[[AO]] Guidance for counseling single expectant parents is also provided at “[Unwed Pregnancy]” (Gospel Topics, topics.ChurchofJesusChrist.org).
+[[AO]] Guidance for counseling single expectant parents is also provided at “[Unwed Pregnancy]” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ### 38.6.20 Suicide